mvpete/cursive/readme.md

 - Fixed state machine to use only one state instance per state transition
 - owned_ptr implementation

+08.29.2014
+- Started Windows project (which doesn't compile in 2010).
+Woops
+- Pushed to GitHub
+- Implmented inlining of node content

 ToDo
 ---
 - {08.15.2014} Practical nesting of nodes i.e. how the fk?